SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/screen/dialog-for-followups.md

 Enter a date and, where appropriate, a time in the **Start** field and the **End** field or **Due** field (for to-dos), for the follow-up start and the follow-up end/deadline respectively.
 If you specify a time, the content of the **Duration** field is automatically adjusted accordingly.

 > [!TIP]
-> If the follow-up conflicts with another one or has several participants, the **First available** field is displayed, showing the first available meeting time.
+> If the follow-up conflicts with another one or has several attendees, the **First available** field is displayed, showing the first available meeting time.

 ### All day